 Like the acoustic surveys, the FBTS has poor survey coverage of the inshore.
 It is, therefore, possible that significant aggregations of capelin could go unnoticed.
 Nonetheless, simple back-of-the-envelope calculations indicate that it is unrealistic to assume that the 3 to 6 Mt of capelin that are ‘missing’ in the offshore surveys are now residing in the inshore.
 Even though the inshore strata are inconsistently covered by the annual FBTS with an inshore area of ~35,000 to ~71,000 km2 remaining un-surveyed each year, the minimum density for 3 to 6 Mt of capelin hiding in these inshore waters would have to be between ~41,000 to ~170,000 kg km-2, uniformly distributed throughout the un-surveyed area.
 It is unlikely that such densities of capelin would go unnoticed by the FBTS; furthermore, if they were present, then the center of gravity would be oriented towards the inshore during years when more inshore strata were surveyed (1996-1998, 2000-2002, 2004-2006, 2010, 2013), which it is not (Fig. 4).
 These inshore density estimates also appear unrealistic in the context of existing inshore acoustic estimates of capelin density.
 Specifically, the maximum mean density of capelin observed in the Trinity Bay acoustic survey in June was 10,000 kg km-2 , and the maximum mean density of capelin in Trinity Bay observed outside the spawning period was only 40 kg km-2 (Fig. 2 a).
 Overall, this analysis indicates it is unlikely that the capelin stock is currently non-migratory and has remained inshore since 1991.

-There has been a bias for increased catches of capelin in the FBTS post-1995 not only due to a change in sampling gear but also due to the increased proportion of capelin biomass in the trawl zone (bottom 4 m of the water column) post-1991 (Mowbray 2002), likely in response to a decline in the risk of Atlantic cod predation that may drive capelin into the pelagic zone (Rose 1993, McQuinn 2009).
+There has been a bias for increased catches of capelin in the FBTS post-1995 not only due to a change in sampling gear but also due to the increased proportion of capelin biomass in the trawl zone (bottom 4 m of the water column) post-1991 (Mowbray 2002), possibly in response to a decline in the risk of Atlantic cod predation that may drive capelin into the pelagic zone (Rose 1993, McQuinn 2009).
 Furthermore, when capelin densities are low, capelin are found in closer association with the bottom and diel vertical migration is less pronounced compared to when capelin densities are high (Mowbray 2002).

 Due to the inherent biases in the FBTS data, we also considered other data sources to investigate the center of distribution of capelin post-1991 (sensu Jech & McQuinn 2016).
-Juvenile capelin surveys using an International Young Gadoid Pelagic Trawl (IYGPT) in the northeastern bays and the offshore from 1994-99 found centers of distribution of capelin juveniles on the northern Grand Banks and along the northeast coast, but not in the bays, of Newfoundland (Anderson et al. 2002) which is consistent with capelin migrating to their nursery areas in the offshore.
-This independent study of juvenile capelin distribution supports our center of gravity analysis using the FBTS data.
+Juvenile capelin surveys using an International Young Gadoid Pelagic Trawl (IYGPT) in the northeastern bays and the offshore from 1994-99 found centers of distribution of capelin juveniles on the northern Grand Banks and along the northeast coast, but not in the bays of Newfoundland (Anderson et al. 2002).
+This is consistent with capelin migrating to their nursery areas in the offshore.
+Thus, this independent study of juvenile capelin distribution supports our center of gravity analysis using the FBTS data.